top of page

 The Saga of the Twelve Asegas - This andera deis het hi, that se fore that riucht come.
 Tha comen se and keren foresprecan, tolif fan tha sawen selandum.
 Tha het hi, that se riucht kere.
 Tha jaraden se ferstis.
 Dis tredda deis het hi se koma.
 Tha tegen hia nedscin, ther thi fria Fresa mit riuchte mei hava.
 Dis sexta deis het hi, dat se riucht kere.
 Da spreken se, hye ne kude.
 Tha sprack thi konigh: “Nu lidze jc hit jo tofara thre karan, hoder jo liawera se, that ma jo alle haudie, than j alle ain wirde, thanna jo en scip jowe, also sterck, ther anne ebba ende een floed mey witstan, and that sunder allerhanda rower and rema and towe”.
 Tha keren hya dat schip ende folen wt mitta ebba also fyr, dat se neen aland ne muchten sian.
 Tha was him leithe to mode.
 Tha sprack thi ena, ther fan Widekinesslachte was, thi forma asega: “Jc habbe herd, that ws Hera God, da hi an erdrike was, tolif jungeran hade, and hi selva threttundista ware, and hi to himmen come al bislotena dorum, and traste se and lerde se.
 Hu ne bidda wi naut, that hi ws anne threttundista sende, the runs riocht lere and ti lande wise”.
 Tha folen hia alle an hara kne and beden inlike.
 Da se da bedinge heden deen, tha segen hia anne threttundista an there stiorne sitta, and ene goldene axe up siner axla, ther hi mede to lande wether stiurde wit stram and wit wind.
 Tha se to lande comen, tha warp hi mitt her axe up that land, and warp ene ture up.
 Da ontsprongh deer een burna.
 Aldervmbe hat that ti Axenshove, and et Eswei quamen hia an land, and seten vmbe tha burna, and hot so him thi threttundista lerde, that nomen hia riuchte.
 Tach ne wistet nemma under tha fluke, hot thi threttundista ware, ther to him komen was, also lic was hi aller ekum.
 Tha him that riucht wisid hade, tha neren ner tolif.
 Aldervmbe scen in tha lande threttene asegan wasa, and hara doman agen hia to delane et Axenshove and et Eswei.
 And hwerso hia an tua spracat, so achten tha sawen the sex in ti haliane.
 Aldus ist landriucht alra Fresena.

 Of course, the thirteenth asega was Christ.
 And, because it was Jesus who chose and thought the laws himself, the laws of Frisia were of divine nature.
 Similar to how Moses received laws for his people from his god as well.
 In other words, the whole story is very much inspired by the gospel of Luke.
-The divine nature of laws originates are connected with the sacral nature of the thing, also called ding or þing or ting.
+The divine nature of laws is part of the sacral nature of the thing, also called ding or þing or ting.
 These where the Germanic gatherings where, among other, the so-called better laws were chosen.
-Read our post The Thing is... to learn more about the thing gatherings, and that the Frisians had a more than modest contribution to the history of the thing.
+Read our blog post Well, the Thing is... to learn more about the thing assemblies, and that the Frisians had a more than modest contribution to the history of the thing.

 The locations Eswei and Axenshove of the saga never have been identified, though.
 Eswei might translate as 'way/path of the gods', And, why Medemblik used to have a city seal depicting this story, we do not know either.
 Nevertheless, it is intriguing that these stories fit the origin myth of the Frisians, namely that a stranger king, who came with a ship from overseas, established new laws and founded a new people.
 Similar origin myths exist about the Anglo-Saxon kingdom of Wessex.
 But also about King Ælla of the South-Saxons, landing in England in the year 477, according to the late ninth-century Anglo-Saxon Chronicle.
+Even the oldest Anglo-Saxon kingdom of all, that of Kent, was founded by stranger form oversea, this time the Frisian warrior exiles Hengest and Horsa made their landfall on English soil.
 All these origin myths might be traced back to the events during the Migration Period (IJssennagger 2017).
-Read more about these ancient social memories in our post We'll drive our ships to new land.
+Read more about these ancient social memories in our blog post We'll drive our ships to new land.

-Legends about King Radbod also have survived in north-western Germany where he often is nicknamed Wilde Jäger 'wild hunter', associating him with the god Wodan.
+Legends about King Radbod also have survived in north-western Germany where he often is nicknamed Wilde Jäger 'wild hunter', associating him with the god Woden.

-A first legend is that during storm and thunder, King Radbod on his black horse gallops along the coast at Norden in Ostfriesland.
-Another legend about Radbod is that in Leer in Ostfriesland, so-called eerdmantjes 'goblins' guard over Radbod's treasure.
-Also in Ostfriesland, in Berumerfehn, the story exists that King Radbod was buried in the Radbodsholz there, translated as 'Radbod's Woods'.
-In Dunum, also in Ostfriesland, a burial mound is named Rabbelsberg or Radbodsberg, meaning 'Radbod's Hill'.
-The ghost of Radbod makes the swamps nearby still unsafe, according to locals.
-Another legend has it that King Radbod was buried more to the south in Germany, at Hasseberg.
-A complete different location where Radbod might be buried, according to yet another legend, is the Frisian, rocky island Heligoland in the German Bight, far at the North Sea.
-King Radbod supposedly had a stronghold at this mystical, red island.
+A first legend is that during storms and thunder, King Radbod on his black horse gallops along the coast at the village of Norden in the region of Ostfriesland.
+Another legend about Radbod is that in the town of Leer in the region of Ostfriesland, so-called eerdmantjes 'goblins' guard Radbod's treasure.
+Also in the region of Ostfriesland, in Berumerfehn, the story exists that King Radbod was buried in the Radbodsholz there, translated as 'Radbod's Woods'.
+In Dunum, also in the region of Ostfriesland, a burial mound is named Rabbelsberg or Radbodsberg, meaning 'Radbod's Hill'.
+The ghost of Radbod still makes the nearby swamps unsafe, according to locals.
+Another legend has it that King Radbod was buried further to the south in Germany, near the town of Hasseberg.
+A completely different location where Radbod might be buried, according to yet another legend, is the Frisian, rocky island of Heligoland in the German Bight, far in the North Sea.
+King Radbod supposedly had a stronghold on this mystical, red island.

-We stop here with telling about random myths that exist around Radbod, and of which quite a lot are connected to Medemblik.
+We stop here with telling more or less random myths that exist around Radbod, and of which quite a lot are connected to the old town of Medemblik.
 Knowing that there are probably many more sagas and legends about him.
 Even today, new stories about Radbod are being created, like the book Radbods Schwert, published in 2017.
 Somehow, this king was worth to be remembered throughout many generations.
-Maybe he was not that horrible.
+Maybe he was not that horrible as often said.
 It might just as well be that Radbod, despite being portrayed by the Franks as a pagan and thus violent man, in reality was an influential aristocrat with close ties with the Frankish court, of which the marriage of his daughter Thudsinda with Grimoald, who was the successor of the maior domo of the Frankish kingdom, appears to be a striking indication (Van der Tuuk 2018).
 Maybe, and now we have to speak with a soft voice, Radbod was not even heathen anymore.
 With an even softer voice: maybe not even a king.

 2. Truth